KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 Query Editor
 ^^^^^^^^^^^^^^^^

 Central panel provides a query editor.
-As we already mentioned, there are two available views: smart and advanced.
+As we already mentioned, there are two available views: Smart and Advanced.

 Elements from the datamart schema on the left can be added into the query editor.
-To remove an field from the query editor, just click on the x icon, or if advanced view is opened, clicking on three dots icon, **Delete field** is available.
+To remove an field from the query editor, just click on the *X* icon available for each column in the Smart view or click on the  **delete** item of the three dots menu available inthe Advanced view.

 Selected Fields
 ^^^^^^^^^^^^^^^^